 • Implement design based on class diagrams.

 • Class diagrams.
 Implement a Philips Hue system, based on a class diagram, which is a way to represent object oriented programs in terms of a diagram.
+2 days.

 • Exam.
 Build a graphical application using Avalonia and by applying OOP Concepts.
 2 days.
 5 credits.